nicholaskim94/iotpaas/README.md

 ## modules in Lua library

 >init.lua - SSID and password of AP should be written on init.lua.
 It passses AP information to connectwifi.lua
->connectwifi.lua - connect with AP
+>connectwifi.lua - Connect with AP
->request.lua - send POST, GET request to server with TCP/IP socket
+>request.lua - Send POST, GET request to server with TCP/IP socket
->datatoserver.lua - bring data from sensors and pass them to reuqest.lua to send it to serever.
+>datatoserver.lua - Bring data from sensors and pass them to reuqest.lua to send it to serever.
->					url, data information, request type should be set
+>					Url, data information, request type should be set
->initialization.lua - bring time and location infromation to nodemcu
+>initialization.lua - Bring time and location infromation to nodemcu.

 ## API